BTEC Performing Arts Blog

 We were then asked to rank each of the performing arts "parts" (Acting, Singing, Dance) into a personal order of ability / confidence.
 I had dance as the solid last of my three.
 I've never really danced before apart from in last years school musical for which I really struggled to learn and execute.
 Whilst other people were able to be taught the dance once and then have it instantly nailed, I had to break it down into more managable sections and go over each bit several times.

 It was now time to let the music take control of our body and get moving.
 We began with a warmup, before which we established the importance of warming up thoroughly - to get blood flowing and providing oxygen to our muscles.
 We also touched on how you are more likely to become injured if you do not warm up or if your warm up is inadiquette.
 Another point of warming up is to get into the right, focused mindset which is required for dance.
 Our dance teacher, Mrs Mockford, then introduced us to the three parts that make up a good warm-up: cardio, rotations, and stretching.
 Cardio exercises are those that get the heart pumping.
 These are important so that the heart rate can increase, therefore increasing the bloodflow to our muscles to provide them with more oxygen needed for energy release.
 Rotations are the twisting of certain joints helping to loosen them, and engage them for the exercises involving them to come.
 Stretching is the deliberate expanding and flexing of a muscle to improve the muscle's felt elasticity.
 Stretching can help with increased muscle control, flexibility, and range of motion.
 There are two types of stretching: static and dynamic.
-Static stretched do not involve repeated movement, whereas dynamic ones do.
+Static stretches do not involve repeated movement, whereas dynamic ones do.

 With the discussion out of the way, Mrs Mockford hit the music, and lead our warmup.
 For the first part of our warmup, the cardio section, we did various exercises including: running on the spot, jumping in the air, and sidesteps.
 After this, I could definately feel that my heartrate had increased.
 We then took a very brief break before jumping into our rotations.
 This consisted of rotating our ankles, shoulders, neck, and wrists.
 We even tried to rotate our arms in opposite directions (which I certainly could not do)!
 Last but not least, it was stretching time.
 We streched several muscles before putting our warm-up into good use - a HIIT workout.
 HIIT stands for High Intensity Interval Training.
 A HIIT workout is one where an exercise is performed vigorously before a short break and then another vigorous exercise.
 Our workout was a made up of 2x 5 exercises.
 We would perform exercises for 40 seconds, and then have a 20 second break.
 So in total, our workout would be 10 minutes.
 We picked our exercises as a group, making sure that we included ones which cover different parts of the body.
 To exercise our heart, we did some running on the spot; to exercise our legs, we did some squats, to exercsie our core, we held the plank position and did some crunches; and as an all-rounder we did some burpees.
 The workout was tough but highly invigorating.